Skip to main content

 How Does Estrogen Protect Blood Vessels?

-Estrogen’s role in is a key area of clinical science, particularly for women’s long-term wellness.
+Estrogen’s role in cardiovascular health is a key area of clinical science, particularly for women’s long-term wellness.
 This hormone has a direct, protective effect on the endothelium, the single layer of cells lining all blood vessels.
 It promotes the production of nitric oxide, a molecule that signals arteries to relax and widen, which helps maintain healthy blood pressure and circulation.

 Estrogen also possesses anti-inflammatory properties within the vessel walls, helping to prevent the initiation of atherosclerotic plaque.
-For women in and post-menopause, the decline in estrogen can accelerate vascular aging.
+For women in perimenopause and post-menopause, the decline in estrogen can accelerate vascular aging.
 Thoughtful hormonal support, which may include low-dose testosterone and progesterone, aims to preserve these protective vascular mechanisms, supporting cardiovascular resilience long after the natural decline of ovarian function.

 Intermediate